futagoza/eslint-config-futagozaryuu/packages/@futagoza/eslint-config-svelte/README.md

 This is a configuration file for ESLint that is used to lint JavaScript source embedded within my `.svelte` files.

-**NOTE:** This configuration is only for enabling `.svelte` linting, therefore it is recommended to also use [@futagoza/eslint-config-javascript](https://www.npmjs.com/package/@futagoza/eslint-config-javascript) or something similar alongside this configuration.
+**NOTE 1:** This configuration is only for enabling `.svelte` linting, therefore it is recommended to also use [@futagoza/eslint-config-javascript](https://www.npmjs.com/package/@futagoza/eslint-config-javascript) or something similar alongside this configuration.

+**NOTE 2:** This configuration require's Svelte 3+, but the `peerDependencies` field is set as `"svelte": "*"` so that any version of Svelte supported by [eslint-plugin-svelte3](https://github.com/sveltejs/eslint-plugin-svelte3#readme) can be used.

 ## installation